nortio/camerastream/README.md

 * Add simpler instructions to app
 * Make a website for download
 * F-Droid?
 Other app stores maybe?
-* Maybe switch to H264 and make a custom adapter for Windows (ffmpeg should be able to handle it fine with ffmpeg) (distant future)
+* Maybe switch to H264 and make a custom adapter for Windows (ffmpeg should be able to handle it fine on Linux) (distant future)

 ## Build